-1. Abolition of property in land and application of all rents of land to public purposes.

-2. A heavy progressive or graduated income tax.

-3. Abolition of all right of inheritance.

-4. Confiscation of the property of all emigrants and rebels.

-5. Centralisation of credit in the hands of the State, by means of a national bank with State capital and an exclusive monopoly.

-6. Centralisation of the means of communication and transport in the hands of the State.

-7. Extension of factories and instruments of production owned by the State; the bringing into cultivation of waste lands, and the improvement of the soil generally in accordance with a common plan.
+- 1. Abolition of property in land and application of all rents of land to public purposes. - 2.
+A heavy progressive or graduated income tax. - 3.
+Abolition of all right of inheritance. - 4.
+Confiscation of the property of all emigrants and rebels. - 5.
+Centralization of credit in the hands of the State, by means of a national bank with State capital and an exclusive monopoly. - 6.
+Centralization of the means of communication and transport in the hands of the State. - 7.
+Extension of factories and instruments of production owned by the State; the bringing into cultivation of waste lands, and the improvement of the soil generally in accordance with a common plan.

-^{56.} The words "necessitate further inroads upon the old social order," are not in the German original.

-8. Equal liability of all to labour.
-Establishment of industrial armies, especially for agriculture.

-9. Combination of agriculture with manufacturing industries; gradual abolition of the distinction57 between town and country, by a more equable distribution of the population over the country.58

-10. Free education for all children in public schools.
+- 8. Equal liability of all to labour.
+Establishment of industrial armies, especially for agriculture - 9.
+Combination of agriculture with manufacturing industries; gradual abolition of the distinction50 between town and country by a more equable distribution of the population over the country.51 - 10.
+Free education for all children in public schools.
 Abolition of children's factory labour in its present form.
 Combination of education with industrial production, etc., etc.

 When, in the course of development, class distinctions have disappeared, and all production has been concentrated in the hands of a vast association of the whole nation, the public power will lose its political character.
-Political power, properly so called, is merely the organised power of one class for oppressing another.
-If the proletariat during its contest with the bourgeoisie is compelled, by the force of circumstances, to organise itself as a class, if, by means of a revolution, it makes itself the ruling class, and, as such, sweeps away by force the old conditions of production, then it will, along with these conditions, have swept away the conditions for the existence of class antagonisms and of classes generally,59 and will thereby have abolished its own supremacy as a class.
+Political power, properly so-called, is merely the organized power of one class for oppressing another.
+If the proletariat during its contest with the bourgeoisie is compelled, by the force of circumstances, to organize itself as a class, if, by means of a revolution, it makes itself the ruling class and, as such, sweeps away by force the old conditions of production, then it will, along with these conditions, have swept away the conditions for the existence of class antagonisms and of classes generally,52 and will thereby have abolished its own supremacy as a class.

-In place of the old bourgeois society, with its classes and class antagonisms, we shall have an association, in which the free development of each is the condition for the free development of all.
+In place of the old bourgeois society, with its classes and class antagonisms, we shall have an association, in which the free development of each is the condition for the free development of all a.
+Feudal Socialism